-In the early stages of infection, there may not be any noticeable signs or symptoms of disease or only flu-like symptoms, although the virus is usually present in high amounts.
-Without treatment and even when there are no symptoms, the virus continues to replicate and the viral load will increase.
+There may not be any noticeable signs or symptoms of disease or only flu-like symptoms in the early stages of infection.
+However, the virus is usually present in high amounts.
+Without treatment and even when there are no symptoms, the virus continues to replicate, and the viral load will increase.
 HIV kills CD 4 cells, so the number of CD 4 cells will decrease as HIV infection progresses.

-When a person is diagnosed, anti-retro-viral treatments for HIV (also called highly active anti-retro-viral therapy or HAART) are initiated to suppress the amount of HIV virus present in the blood, limiting its ability to replicate and reducing the risk of progressing to AIDS.
-If a person with HIV discontinues treatment or if it loses its efficacy, then the person’s HIV viral load can begin to increase again.
+When a person is diagnosed, anti-retroviral treatments for HIV (also called highly active antiretroviral therapy or HAART) are initiated to suppress the amount of HIV present in the blood, limiting its ability to replicate and reducing the risk of progressing to AIDS.
+If a person with HIV discontinues treatment or if the medication loses its efficacy, then the person’s HIV viral load can begin to increase again.

 What is a viral load?

 Your doctor can order a viral load test to assess the level of HIV in your body.
-It measures the number of HIV virus particles in a milliliter of your blood.
+It measures the number of HIV particles in a millilitre of your blood.
 Those particles are also known as “copies.”

 A low viral load is a sign of the virus copying itself in low amounts in the body.
-According to AIDS.gov, HIV viral load is typically undetectable below levels of 40–75 copies/mL.
 The goal of HIV therapy is to lower your viral load below the detectable level.